mahendrabairagi/visual/develop_road_surface_damage_detection_model.md

 Now your dataset is ready for model building.

-#### **Uploading to AWS**
+#### Step 2.
+Uploading to AWS

 Create an AWS S3 bucket to store the dataset, Then copy folders train, validation, train_annotation, and validation_annoatation to the S3.
 Here is [guide](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) to help you create S3 bucket.

 To create an S3 Bucket, navigate to the S3 storage services and select "Create Bucket".
 Enter the bucket name, our name for the first model that worked was "deeplens-roaddamagedetection".
 Be sure to select the region that is the same as the IAM role you are using, and where your notebook instance will be running.
-To correspond with the notebook instance we used, we created the following file structure in our S3 Bucket.
-We first made the folder "roaddamagedetection".
-Inside of roaddamagedetection folder, we hit "upload" and drag and dropped the four folders of data we created locally earlier: train, validation, train_annoation, and validation_annotation.
+We first need to create a the folder "roaddamagedetection".
+If you downloaded the dataset tar file from my link above then untar or unzip the file.
+You will see four folders rain, validation, train_annoation, and validation_annotation.
+Uploade thse folders inside "roaddamagedetection" folder.

+If you created the dataset mannually then upload your train, validation, train_annoation, and validation_annotation folders under "roaddamagedetection" folder.
 We now have all the data for our custom model uploaded into an S3 Bucket.

-### 2. Setup AWS Sagemaker
+###  Step 3.
+Setup AWS Sagemaker

 ### **Creating a notebook instnace for training**